pepperly-art/pepperly-art.github.io/README.md

 Features: Non-javascript lightbox, light/dark mode, mobile responsiveness, one json that does ALL THE WORK.

+## Special Thanks

 Thank you Chris and [this page](https://www.dawidsblog.com/posts/tutorial_11ty_github_pages/) for helping me actually make this site appear on github.io!!!

+Also thank you Chris for the [easy deploy script!!](https://github.com/cmstead/perpa-build)